mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Axes limits and labels can be set simultaneously for all subplots with the `Apply to all` button.
 - A default font for plots can now be set in the workbench settings.
 - Spreadsheet based data processing interface is created for ILL data reduction.
-  SANS and reflectometry are currently supported.
+  SANS, reflectometry and powder diffraction (D2B and D20) are currently supported.
 See :ref:`DrILL documentation <DrILL-ref>` for more information.

 .. figure:: ../../images/drill.png
    :align: right